Cultural diplomacy: TV, music, film

 From 1955 to 1996, jazz producer Willis Conover hosted a music program called "Music USA," for the Voice of America to assist in the emergence of jazz musicians as U.S. ambassadors.
 Conover explained: "Jazz is a cross between total discipline and anarchy," for the way the musicians agree on tempo, key, and chord, but is distinguishable by its freedom of expression.
 As many as thirty million listeners worldwide, including millions in the Soviet Union, listened to the forty-five minutes of pop music and forty-five minutes of jazz with a newscast preceding each.
 Many critics have stated that Conover's program played a major role in the resurgence of jazz within the Soviet Union after the WWII.
-Many historians believe that this freedom aspect of jazz was representative of the American culture during this time.

 The effect The Beatles had in Russia during the Cold War is an example of how music artists and their songs can become political.
 During this time, rock music channelled liberal "Western" ideas as a progressive and modernized art form.
 The Beatles symbolized the Western culture in a way that introduced new ideas that many believe assisted in the collapse of communism.
 As a result, the Beatles served as cultural diplomats through their popularity in the Soviet Union.
 Their music fostered youth communication and united people with a common spirit of popular culture.